peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-Shortest decimal form of this number's value for the given arithmetic context.
+Shortest decimal form of this number's value for the specified arithmetic context.
 The text string will be in exponential notation (expressed as a number 1 or greater, but less than 10, times a power of 10) if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10, 000, 000 or greater.

 <a id="ToSingle"></a>
 ### ToSingle